 Over time and with more data, this method will become more accurate and precise.
 Since weather station data is readily available, weather station data can be paired with lightning detection data to improve the accuracy of the algorithms.

-We hope we’ve answered your questions on how does a lightning detector work.
+We hope we’ve answered your questions on how a lightning detector works.
 Lightning detection technologies are constantly evolving.
 The more methods we have to forecast the location of a lightning strike accurately, the more accurate future lightning weather advisories can be in the future.